 - Once every four-week intramuscular injection only, which must be administered by a healthcare provider.

-- Recommended starting and maintenance dose is 400 mg (or lower dose of 300mg for patients who have had adverse reactions).
+- Recommended starting and maintenance dose is 400 mg (or lower dose of 300mg for patients who have had adverse reactions) administered once monthly (no sooner than 26 days after the previous injection).
 Provides maximum plasma concentration in 4–7 days, dependent on injection location, with deltoid injections achieving this sooner.

 - Refer to this tip on how to address missed doses.

 - Single dose prefilled dual chamber syringe kits for 300 mg and 400 mg doses – fewer steps and components.
 This formulation should be utilized within 30 minutes of reconstitution.

 - Single dose vial kit – more dosing flexibility to administer lower doses: 160 mg, 200 mg, 300 mg, or the standard (recommended starting and maintenance) dose of 400 mg.

 - All doses and formulations of Abilify Maintena can be administered intramuscularly in the deltoid or gluteal muscle.

 Information on this topic is found in the FDA medication label.
 Prescribing should always be informed by the FDA medication label.
 Medication labels can be found by searching Drugs@FDA at the FDA website.
 Labels are also available using the Drugs@FDA app for Apple or Android devices.